Dragoon-Lab/LaitsV3/documentation/activities.md

 3. Dragoon chooses the next node and highlights it using the algorithm above.
 If the student clicks on a function node which was highlighted previously the menu appears again.
 If the student clicks on a function or accumulator which hasn't been highlighted before, a pop up message will direct them to the next highlighted node.
 If they click on a parameter nothing happens.

+The student continues to click on nodes until all are complete i.e. all have their value showing and have a solid border.

 ##### Additional text in equation pop up
-To provide additional explanation to the student, in addtiion
+In addition to showing the expression of the node,  a list of the inputs and their direction is given as well to help the student understand the resulting direction.

 ##### Completing the activity
+When the student completes the final node, a message appears near the "Done" button telling them they have completed the model and that they may click Done to finish or click restart to reset the problem back to its original state.

 #### Feedback Modes
-Feedback mode choice is pedagoically irrelevant for this activity since the student does not make any choices.
+Feedback mode choice is pedagoically irrelevant for this activity since the student does not make any choices which require feedback.

 ## Architecture
 This section gives an outline of the coding method we will follow to implement activities.
 Most important thing to understand here is to understand how modes and activities are related.